 For further information on Council grants and funding, contact Council by email or phone (03) 307 7700.

-View the recipients of the 2017-18 Grants and Funding
+View the recipients of the 2018/19 Community Grants and Funding

 Changes to the structure and processes for Council's grants and funding has meant there are now five funding categories.
 These are Arts and Culture, Community Development, Economic Development and Events, Sport and Recreation, and Natural and Built Environment.
 Under each of these categories, funding is distributed via Community Agency Funding, Community Projects Funding, Economic Development and Events, Biodiversity Funding, Community Infrastructure Funding, Heritage Funding, Sport Development Funding, and School Holiday Programme Funding.

 Download an application form for community pool funding.
 Applications close 31 July, 2018.

 Industries - Sustainable Farming

 The Sustainable Farming Fund (SFF) invests in applied research and projects led by farmers, growers, or foresters that aim to deliver economic, environmental and social benefits for New Zealand.

 Since it was established in 2000, the SFF has supported more than 1,000 innovative primary industry projects, across sectors ranging from meat and wool to land and water management, forestry and aquaculture.